Glenn Robert Davis: Military service

 After a year in the legislature, Davis resigned his seat to join the U.S. Navy, after the Japanese attack on Pearl Harbor.
 Lieutenant Davis served as the Communications officer aboard the USS Sangamon (CVE-26), an escort carrier.
-The ship sustained a kamikaze attack in the latter days of the war off of Okinawa.
-Although a third of the crew were casualties, Davis was uninjured.
+The ship sustained a kamikaze attack in the latter days of the war off of Okinawa, which Davis survived.

 Political career

 Davis resumed the practice of law after being honorably discharged from the Navy, on December 12, 1945.
 He also stepped up his involvement in politics, serving briefly as a local court commissioner and attending Republican Party functions.
 Davis was elected as a delegate to every Republican National Convention from 1952 to 1972.

+Congress

 In 1947, Davis ran in the special election to succeed Robert Kirkland Henry, a Republican congressman who died just weeks after being elected to a second term.
 Davis served five terms in the House of Representatives representing Wisconsin's 2nd congressional district, before deciding to seek higher office in 1956.
 Instead of running for reelection, he launched an unsuccessful primary challenge to incumbent Republican Senator Alexander Wiley.

 In 1957, Davis lobbied unsuccessfully to become the GOP candidate in the special election to replace the late Senator Joseph McCarthy.
 The Republican nod instead went to former Gov. Walter J. Kohler Jr., who went on to lose the seat to Democrat William Proxmire.
 Davis subsequently returned to his law practice.

-Eight years later, in 1964, Davis made a successful comeback bid by winning the open ninth congressional district created by reapportionment.
+Eight years later, in 1964, Davis made a successful comeback bid by winning the open ninth congressional district, left open due to redistricting.
 He served another four terms before losing in the 1974 primary to a conservative up-and-comer, State Senator Bob Kasten.
 Davis felt he was hurt by the then-unpopular pardon of Richard Nixon by then President Gerald Ford on the Sunday before the primary election.
-Davis had been closely associated with Ford.
+Davis had been closely associated with Ford and Nixon, being in the Oval Office the night the former president (Nixon) resigned.

 Davis's congressional service was marked by a generally conservative record that grew more moderate in the early 1970s.
 He achieved perhaps his greatest mark as a close friend and golf partner of House Minority Leader Gerald Ford.
 Davis was also the star shortstop for the "Washington Senators," a recreational baseball team made up solely of congressmen.

 To this day, Davis remains the sole native of Waukesha County to have held congressional office.

+Davis voted in favor of the Voting Rights Act and Civil Rights Act of 1968.